wmvolckmann/wmvolckmann.github.io/ECN1B_W2017/index.md

 ---

 ### Discussion Materials
-I haven't seen the actual final so I am unable to say how accurate a representation my make-believe final is.
-I suspect it is a bit longer and a bit more difficult, and there's no guarantee that it exhaustively covers what will end up on the real final.
+Disclaimer: I haven't seen the final so I am unable to say how accurate a representation my make-believe final is.
+I suspect this is longer and more difficult. **I guarantee this is missing important material**.
+And I make mistakes sometimes.
 So you should not use it as your only study resource.

-Update: the final will cover chapters 3, 10-17, and 20-21.
-My old make-believe final had older stuff on it too, so I've updated it accordingly.
+This is just a supplement---approach it with some skepticism.

 * [Make-Believe Final Exam](pretend-final.pdf), [Solutions](pretend-final-sol.pdf)
 * [3/13 Problems](discussion-3-13.pdf)